 A multi-site performance is an event where performing arts and technology work hand in hand.
 In order to connect artists around the globe live and in real time, state-of the-art technology is required.

 You could write a book on the technology involved: The proper placement of microphones; problems with codecs; sound mixer consoles; interface cards; LED walls; circumventing firewalls and what not.
-Without very special audio and video software solutions boasting truly low latency capabilities, and without fast high-performance networks, multi-site performances are simply not doable in real time.
+Without fast high-performance networks and very special audio and video software solutions boasting truly low latency capabilities, multi-site performances are simply not doable in real time.

 With the emergence of faster and more dependable transmission methods, network latencies as well as jitter could be reduced significantly.
 Meanwhile, transmissions of audio and visual data over digital networks enjoy a quality that allow for performers to interact in real time, even across great distances.

-The low latency technologies we currently use, LOLA and UltraGrid, have been developed in (resp. in cooperation with) the research labs of National Research and Education Networks (NRENs).
+The low latency technologies we currently use, LOLA and UltraGrid, have also been developed in (resp. in cooperation with) the research labs of NRENs.
 Both technologies are also deployed for e-learning at art universities, distance teaching of masterclasses etc.